c-jaenicke/i3-setup/README.md

 # i3 Setup

+The repository name is a lie, i have since switched to sway.

-i3 setup on Arch Linux or EndeavourOS
+Sway setup on Arch Linux or EndeavourOS

 ## Setup